WilsonGuo/FastLivo_Replication/README.md

 # This paper reproduces the SLAM research results from Mars lab of the University of Hong Kong -Fast Livo

+52/5000
+##What's new:
+1. Adapted to Mid360 LiDAR
+2. Corrected the incorrect verification of virtual GPRMC instruction in STM32

 # FAST-LIVO

 ## Fast and Tightly-coupled Sparse-Direct LiDAR-Inertial-Visual Odometry